Breaking into the conservation sector

 Author Profile | Lloyd Gofton

-Lloyd has over 20 years of communications experience built in the agency sector across public relations, social media, content marketing, digital marketing and strategy disciplines.
+Lloyd has over 25 years of communications experience in the agency and conservation sector working in public relations, social media, content marketing, digital marketing and strategy disciplines.

-During his career, he has worked with a variety of brands including O2, WWF, Greenpeace, RSPCA, Virgin Atlantic, Samsung, Honda and Pizza Express as well as a wide range of challenger brands.
+During his career, he has worked with various organisations, including O2, WWF, Greenpeace, RSPCA, Médecins Sans Frontières, Samsung, Honda and Pizza Express, as well as a wide range of challenger brands.

 He started out in PR in 1998 and launched his first communications agency, Liberate Media, in 2006.
 The agency was one of the first in the UK to combine PR, social media and content marketing services, running campaigns in the UK and across Europe, The Middle East, Africa, North America, Asia, Australia and New Zealand.